felias-fogg/dw-link/docs/quickstart-AVR-GDB.md

-# Quick-start Guide for AVR-GDB Debugging
+# Quick-start guide for AVR-GDB debugging

-Turn your Arduino UNO into a hardware debugger that can be used for embedded debugging of classic AVR chips in 7 easy steps.
+Turn your Arduino Uno into a hardware debugger that can be used for embedded debugging of classic AVR chips in 7 easy steps.
 Takes less than one hour.

 This tutorial explains how to use the [GNU Debugger GDB](https://www.sourceware.org/gdb/).
-If you want to use [Arduino IDE 2](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started-ide-v2/), consult the alternative quickstart guide for [Arduino IDE 2 debugging](quickstart-Arduino-IDE2).
+If you want to use [Arduino IDE 2](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started-ide-v2/), consult the alternative quickstart guide for [Arduino IDE 2 debugging](https://felias-fogg.github.io/dw-link/quickstart-Arduino-IDE2/).

 ## What you need

 * Computer running Windows, macOS, or Linux (the *host*)
-* Arduino UNO (will become the *hardware debugger*)
+* Arduino Uno (will become the *hardware debugger*)
 * USB cable
 * ATtiny85 (or any other classic ATtiny or ATmegaX8) as the *target*
-* In order to connect the hardware debugger to the target, you need either:
+* In order to connect the hardware debugger to the target, you need:
-  * the [dw-link probe shield](https://www.tindie.com/products/31798/) and an ISP cable, or
   * a breadboard together with
   * 11 Jumper wires (male-to-male)
   * 2 LEDs
   * 3 Resistors (10 kΩ, 220Ω, 220Ω)
   * 2 Capacitors (100 nF, 10 µF)